Travel Health Information Sheets

 - regularly flex and extend the ankles which will encourage blood flow from the lower legs

 - avoid stowing hand luggage under the seat as it restricts movement

-Travellers at an increased risk of VTE are advised to consider the use of compression stockings, which reduce the risk of symptomatic VTE and also reduce swelling associated with long haul flights [10, 11].
+Travellers at an increased risk of VTE are advised to consider the use of properly fitted below knee graduated compression stockings providing 15 to 30mmHg of pressure at the ankle, which reduce the risk of symptomatic VTE [9, 10] and also reduce swelling associated with long haul flights [11, 12].
 Furthermore, it has been shown that the risk of asymptomatic VTE is reduced in travellers using compression stockings .
-Pregnant travellers on flights >4 hours should have compression stockings fitted .
+Pregnant travellers on flights >4 hours should have graduated compression stockings fitted [10, 12].
 It is important for all travellers that compression stockings are correctly measured and fit properly as poorly fitted stockings could further increase the risk of VTE.